anthonyjclark/simple-scene-description-language/README.md

   - scope is broken (does not go into function calls correctly; only global and local there)
   - rendering viewport size (I made the render view nested and now the size is broken)
   - rendering the urdf output (I added the div and nothing else)
+  - importing font... as json
+  - using css grid doesn't seem to get the correct size

 - [erasable js syntax](https://www.totaltypescript.com/erasable-syntax-only)
 - let user adjust joint angles (robot.setJointValue(...))